wsydney76/craft-properties-field/README.md

 ### Field settings

+Color: The background color of group headers and property labels.
+Defaults to `no color` (aka gray)

-A list of properties to be displayed in the field.
+Property types configuration: A list of properties to be displayed in the field.
 Each property has the following settings:

 * Name: The name of the property
 * Handle: The handle of the property (will be built from the name if not set)